Best Websites to Download Public Domain Videos

 With more than 17,000 items in the collection, the Prelinger Archive is probably one of the largest public domain video libraries on the Internet.
 The archive was founded in 1983 by Rick Prelinger, but by 2002 it became a part of the Library of Congress Motion Picture Broadcasting and Recorded Sound Divison’s collection.
 You can download public domain video clips created by educational institutions, advertising companies, trade associations or corporations from this impressive collection.
 There are different download options available for each file, so you can choose the size of a file and the method you’re going to use to download a file to your computer.

-This is an excellent resource for researchers looking for essays, books, audio recording, images or old films.
+This is an excellent resource for researchers looking for essays, books, audio recordings, images or old films.
 The movies are divided into different categories such as Animals&Beasts, Politics, War or Sports which makes locating and downloading public domain videos faster and easier.
 The Public Domain Review offers footage that is available within different public domain licenses, so you must make sure that the film you want to download can be used for the purpose you have in mind.
 The vast majority of the films in this archive are from the last decade of the 19th and the first half of the 20th century.
 That’s why The Public Domain Review’s selection of films can only be useful if you are researching a topic from that era.

 The National Screening Room is a project created by the Library of Congress National Audio-Visual Conservation Center with the aim of making the videos from their collection available to the viewers around the world.
 The vast majority of the videos in the collection were filmed during the 20th century, but there are only a few videos available that are produced outside of the United States.
 The National Screening Room can be a valuable asset if you are looking for videos you can use for educational or research videos that cover topics that range from the development of the arms industry to the daily life of great American inventors.